ebolyen/4cscc-lab-manual-microbit-makecode/book/lessons/lesson-00-introduction/04-lesson-01-microbit-parts.md

 ### The Captive Touch Inputs

-TODO
+The BBC micro:bit has special pins that can sense touch, called captive touch pins.
+When you touch these pins, they can detect the tiny electrical charge from your body and respond, allowing you to control things like lights or sounds just by touching the micro:bit.

 ---

 #### The Captive Touch Logo

-The capacitive touch logo on the micro:bit works like a touch-sensitive button.
+The captive touch logo on the micro:bit works like a touch-sensitive button.
 When you touch the logo, it can detect your touch and send a signal to the micro:bit’s processor, allowing you to interact with your programs in a fun and easy way, like turning on lights or starting a game.

 ![microbit-logo](assets/microbit-logo.png)